1

 Kevin Green – CEO REC

 Unsurprisingly, the REC found that the medical sector was suffering the most in terms of demand for both permanent and temporary staff.
-Professional and executive staff were not likely to find temporary roles, while construction workers are the most likely to struggle to find permanent positions.
+Professional and executive staff were not likely to find temporary roles, while construction workers were the most likely to struggle to find permanent positions.

 For expert help overcoming turbulent market trends and finding the right talent to hold your business steady during uncertain times, get in touch with our recruitment specialists.